BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 #### Advanced subpartitioning

 While Nexus Delta provides table partitioning out-of-the-box, it is primarily addressing the case where the data is more or less uniformly spread out across multiple projects.
 If however there is one or more project that are very large, it is possible to add further subpartitions according to a custom rule.
-This custom subpartitioning must be decided on a case-by-cases basis using your knowledge of the given project; the idea is to create uniform partitions of your project.
+This custom subpartitioning must be decided on a case-by-case basis using your knowledge of the given project; the idea is to create uniform partitions of your project.
 Please refer to the @link:[PostgreSQL Table Partitioning documentation](https://www.postgresql.org/docs/current/ddl-partitioning.html).

 ## On premise / cloud deployment